top of page

 Since 2020, my life has looked nothing like what I imagined:

-• A divorce that changed everything I thought was stable
+• A divorce that changed everything I thought was stable.

-• Multiple moves that left me feeling unrooted
+• Multiple moves that left me feeling unrooted.

-• Watching my daughter become a mom — twice — and stepping into becoming a Coco myself
+• Watching my daughter become a mom — twice — and stepping into becoming a Coco myself.

-• Major surgeries (mine, my daughter’s, my dog’s — yes, all of it)
+• Major surgeries (mine, my daughter’s, my dog’s — yes, all of it).

+That last one?
+It shook my identity.
 When you pour your heart, time, and purpose into something for that long, losing it feels personal.
 It’s not just a business loss — it’s a grief.

 And here’s what no one really talks about: you can be strong and still feel completely undone.